-Children and teens with EFT may experience the following symptoms or signs.
-Sometimes, a person with EFT does not show any of these symptoms.
+Children and teens with Ewing sarcoma may experience the following symptoms or signs.
+Sometimes, a person with Ewing sarcoma does not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your child's doctor.

 - Stiffness, pain, swelling, or tenderness in the bone or in the tissue surrounding the bone.
-About 85% of children with EFT have pain.
+About 85% of children and teens with Ewing sarcoma have pain.

 - A lump near the surface of the skin that may feel warm and soft to the touch

 - A fever that doesn't go away